Rush River water or watershed scenery in Wisconsin

 Best flows

 No verified current live gauge is used.
-The best practical signal is recent rain, on-site clarity, cool weather, and a falling or stable stream; stained but dropping water can support small streamers.
+The best practical signal is recent rain, on-site clarity, cool weather, and a falling or stable stream.
+Stained but dropping water can support small streamers.

-When to skip
+When to leave

 Skip or change the plan when recent storms have muddied the creek, water is rising, the intended bank is not clearly public, summer temperatures stress trout, or the day depends on historical gauge data.